 1. When is the deadline?

-Proposals are due by April 20th, 2017.
+Proposals are due two weeks prior to the end of the sping and fall semesters.
 We created this deadline as we may commit all of our funds after reviewing proposals submitted by this deadline.
 It is also possible that we may have more funding available after the deadline and during the spring semester.

 Check out our “Submit a Proposal” page here.
 Send your completed proposal to CGI at firstname.lastname@example.org

-No. We will make decisions based on the proposal document.
+No. We will make decisions based on the proposal document, which is the Google Form links provided on the website.
 More information can be provided to us as we review the proposals as a committee through in-person meetings and additional documents.

-If you are interested in joining the committee please check out our Join the Committee page and send a completed membership application to us by email.
+If you are interested in joining the committee please check out our Join the Committee Google Form and send a completed membership application to us.

 Check out our previous projects section to see what we have funded in the past.
 In the proposal document we will ask you to explain how your project applies to campus sustainability.
 We want to hear any type of idea you are interested in!
 If you have any questions, feel free to include them in an email with your proposal document.
 You can contact us at email@example.com